Arizona Real Estate Review Seeds of Wealth

 So put your wallet away.
 We are here to coach with information way before transacting the "deal".
 It's what we live for.
 As independent brokers and business people we have seen a lot in the last 33 years.

 We are always looking for more options to consider.
-Investing in Arizona Real Estate is relatively safe.
-Compared to the troubles in the economy across the country, now in 2008, Arizona is ripe for investment.
+Investing with an Arizona Real Estate Review is relatively safe.
+Compared to the troubles in the economy across the country, now in 2009, Arizona is ripe for investment.

-A general feel and knowledge is very important for an owner or portential owner of Arizona real estate.
+Contact us A general feel and knowledge is very important for an owner or potential owner of Arizona real estate.
+Review always, measure once then twice for good measure.
 We discovered in our Arizona Real Estate Review that our market here is usually doing very well when other markets around the country are suffering or frustrated.

 Prior to 2007 we would recover more quickly from an economic down turn or recession without fanfare.
 Recoveries are slow and steady and build to a crescendo quietly, whereas down turns are sudden seemingly out of nowhere.
-Those who watch our market as investors are very aware of the trends and have become well tuned in and many have become very profitable navigating these trends.
-Even those investors are treading cautiously.
+Those who watch our market as investors are very aware of the trends and have become well tuned in.
+Many have become very profitable navigating these trends under constant Arizona Real Estate Review.
+Yet, even those investors are treading cautiously.

-Those who look to move here for a personal residence or second home experience, will find huge equity shifts upward over a 4 to 6 year period.
+Those who look to move here for a personal residence or second home experience, will find huge equity shifts upward over a 4 to 6 year period normally.
+We expect these shifts to be enormous in the like period from 2009.

-Commercially downturns are often non existant for several reasons.
+Commercially, downturns are often non existant for several reasons.
 Mostly this is the result of good demographic planning.
-Commercial ventures almost always are filling a need in the community and the "people numbers" are there way before the project gets started.
-And of course, the land acquisition for the commercial projects have been purchased wisely, meaning for several years prior to build out, avoiding huge losses in equity.
+Commercial ventures almost always are filling a need in the community and the "people numbers" or "roof top" counts are there way before the projects get started.
+And of course, the land acquisition for the commercial projects have been purchased wisely, after an Arizona Real Estate Review, and several years prior to build out, gives reason to the project and avoids huge losses in equity in most cases.

-California is so large, in populations and land mass, that it is hard to compare.
+Contact us California is so large, in populations and land mass, that it is hard to compare.
 It is perceived by most that California is overpriced in areas with very large populations where employment centers are readily available.
+The cost of California real estate even in the down markets is pricey.
+It is no wonder that Arizona's investment population is filled with Californians.

 In late 2004, 2005, and part of 2006 speculators started their investment with inflated appraisals, no equity and deferred interest (negative amortization) loans at occupancy.